Default Font Size Icon

 5. In cases involving allegations of sexual misconduct, the chair of the student conduct committee, on the same date as the initial decision is served on the respondent, will serve a written notice upon the complainant informing the complainant whether the allegations of sexual misconduct were found to have merit and describing any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant's protection, including suspension or dismissal of the respondent.
 Complainant may appeal the student conduct committee's initial decision to the president, subject to the same procedures and deadlines applicable to other parties.
 The notice will also inform the complainant of their appeal rights.

-1. A respondent who is aggrieved by the findings or conclusions issued by the student conduct committee may appeal the committee's initial decision to the president by filing a written notice of appeal with the president's office within 10 days of service of the committee's initial decision.
-Failure to file a timely appeal constitutes a waiver of the right and the initial decision shall be deemed final.
+1. Any party, including a complainant in sex-based harassment cases, may appeal the committee’s decision to the president by filing a written appeal with the president’s office within 21 calendar days of service of the committee’s decision.
+Failure to file a timely appeal constitutes a waiver of the right and the decision shall be deemed final

 Q. SUMMARY SUSPENSION